btsecom/docs/source/wallet/en/index.html.md

 * Login with your username / email and password into the BTSE website
 * Click on “Account” on the top right hand corner
 * Select the API tab
-* Click on “New API” button to create an API key and passphrase.
+* Click on `New API` button to create an API key and passphrase.
 (Note: the passphrase will only appear once)
 * Use your API key and passphrase to construct a signature.

 ## Endpoints